 (Right click on this link and choose 'Save Link/Target As' to download

 this e-catalogue on your computer or another location.)

-The Latvian government aims to integrate the country’s local currency within the EU’s premise and convert the system into EURO by the year 2014.
-This is expected to drive in richer results in economic perspective as the nation is part of single market bloc.
+The Latvian administration is committed to integrate the nation’s local currency inside the EU’s premise, and change the system into EURO by the next year, i.e., the year 2014.
+It is likely to lead to better results from economic viewpoints with the reason being--and as mentioned before--the country is a part of single market community.